 To keep your hormones happy, you need good sugar balance—never feeling shaky, unfocused, moody when hungry.
 Not craving carbs and sugar.
 Not feeling constantly hungry even after just having eaten.

 Hypoglycemia or hyperglycemia are both bad news for hormonal balance.
 They cause systemic inflammation, which makes your cell receptors less susceptible to receiving the hormones and letting them do their work.
-High blood sugar levels cause high testosterone levels (symptoms include ovarian cysts, facial hair, infertility, belly fat), estrogen dominance (PMS, fibroids, endometriosis, breast lumps), and contributes to exhausting the adrenals (which not only produce stress hormones but are also tasked with regulating blood sugar levels).
+High blood sugar levels cause high testosterone levels1 (symptoms include ovarian cysts, facial hair, fertility struggles, belly fat), estrogen dominance (PMS, fibroids, endometriosis, breast lumps), and contributes to exhausting the adrenals (which not only produce stress hormones but are also tasked with regulating blood sugar levels).

 The easiest way to fix that is to start the day with a PFF breakfast, meaning making sure the first meal of your day is full of protein, fat, and fiber.

 Women in my practice who follow this breakfast format feel grounded and focused.
 They don't need to snack before lunch.
 They can easily reduce calories (especially those coming from sugar) without feeling deprived.
 They don't need sugar or caffeine to "pick them up" at 3 p.m.
 In fact, many have reported even sleeping better too!